Livox-SDK/Livox-SDK/README.md

 #### Dependencies

-Host machine requires install cmake and gcc.
+Host machine requires install cmake.
 You can install these packages using apt:

 ```
-sudo apt install cmake gcc
+sudo apt install cmake
 ```

 #### Cross Compile Toolchain